 In the second regression with weights, the coefficient says that in the trial period, consumption in the treatment group was 2.53% smaller compared to the control group.
 This coefficient was significant at the 1% level, showing the treatment was effective.

 Because we found in Section 1 that the data is biased, the weighted regression coefficient is more valid than the unweighted regression coefficient.
 If the data was not biased, the weighted and unweighted regressions would give the same result.
 Since the results were different, the weighted regression coefficient is believable.
+All we can actually say is that bias certainly exists.
+However, since the 1st stage has so many funky variables and is very sensitive to what variables are included, I would be suspicious of the weighted regressions results as well.